dirigeants/klasa/guides/Step By Step Guide/CreatingRoleCommand.md

 Permission levels are a very complex function in Klasa.
 It allows you to tell Klasa what level is required for a user to use this function.

-> Note: To learn about Permission levels in depth please read this section of the docs.
+> Note: To learn about Permission levels in depth please read {@tutorial UnderstandingPermissionLevels}.
 We will also be creating our own custom permission levels later in this guide.

 By default Klasa creates some permissions levels for us.